 Money transfer companies do not guarantee that you will get your funds back.
 However, if the transaction is still within their system or has not been paid out by the receiving bank or cash pickup point, they’ll do everything they can to help.

 As a user, it is your responsibility to assess the security of the various platforms available to find the safest way to send your funds.
-Whether you use a bank transfer, online money transfer, or cash-based transfers, you need to check their safety protocols and take all reasonable measures to ensure the safety of your transaction.
-You can visit review sites such as Trustpilot and social media networks, or read money transfer reviews, to see what other users are saying about certain providers, and also check out the reviews here on MoneyTransfers.com which will take you through the security features of each platform.
+Whether you use a bank transfer, online money transfer, or cash-based transfer, you need to check their safety protocols and take all reasonable measures to ensure the safety of your transaction.
+Remember, once you have actually sent money somewhere, it can be much harder to recover it.
+You can visit review sites such as Trustpilot and social media networks, or read money transfer reviews, to see what other users are saying about certain providers, and also check out the reviews here on MoneyTransfers.com, which will take you through the security features of each platform.

 April is a trained journalist and the Content Editor for MoneyTransfers.com.
 She has 10 years experience writing about a diverse range of subjects, from financial services to arts and entertainment.
 When she’s not writing about global remittances she can be found daydreaming about her next holiday abroad.